DC, 3 states sue Google saying it invades users' privacy

 Google makes it impossible for users to opt out of having their sensitive and valuable location data tracked, the suit alleges.

-The attorneys general of Texas, Indiana and Washington state are filing similar lawsuits in their state courts, according to Racine’s office.
+The attorneys general of Texas, Indiana and Washington state filed similar lawsuits in their state courts on Monday.

 The company, based in Mountain View, California, is disputing the claims.